 In Malaysia, nasopharyngeal cancer is the fourth most common cancer and nearly three Malaysians are diagnosed with such disease each day.
-This cancer mainly affects Chinese men and more than two thirds are diagnosed with stage 3 or 4 cancer.
+This cancer mainly affects Chinese men and more than two-thirds are diagnosed with stage 3 or 4 cancer.

 Some cancers inside the mouth do not cause symptoms at first but can be seen or felt by a doctor or dentist during a routine mouth examination.
 If a person has symptoms, the doctor will use a flexible viewing tube, called an endoscope, to examine the deeper regions in the mouth, nose, and throat.
-If there is any abnormalities, the diagnosis is made by examining a sample of tissue, called a biopsy, from the suspected cancer.
+If there are any abnormalities, the diagnosis is made by examining a sample tissue, called a biopsy, from the suspected cancer.
 Doctors will insert a needle into the growth to get a small amount of tissue or cut out a small piece using a scalpel.

-The most common sites of nose, mouth and throat cancers are:
+The most common sites of nose, mouth, and throat cancers are:

 - The voice box (larynx)

-- Inside the mouth (including tongue, floor of the mouth, and the hard part of the roof of the mouth)
+- Inside the mouth (including the tongue, floor of the mouth, and the hard part of the roof of the mouth)

 - The middle part of the throat (also called oropharynx, which includes the back of the wall of mouth, the base of the tongue, the tonsils and the soft part of the roof of the mouth)

-The less common sites of nose, mouth and throat cancers are:
+The less common sites of nose, mouth, and throat cancers are: